ymath-io/ymath.io/content/courses/chomp/index.md.md

 The scale of the problem is now clear; the number of reachable positions in a $12\times 12$ game is $2704156$ and the number of positions in a $25\times 25$ game is $1.26\cdot 10^{14}$.
 What this means is that lest we find some powerful generalizations, we need to keep things small.
 And while we *could* draw out larger and larger cases, a computer program is generally better.
 We will explore this program—and other Chomp-related programs—in another article.

-What constitutes a winning position?
+So let's be explicit: What constitutes a winning position?
 A (nonempty) winning position is a position for which there exists a valid cut which gives a losing position.
 A losing position is a position for which all cuts give a winning position.
 All positions are either winning, or losing.
 (Hence the simplification of $\operatorname{winning}(E)=0$.)

 Consider the program's analysis of the $3\times 8$ game of Chomp.
 There are $164$ distinct nonempty positions, comprising $144$ winning positions and $20$ losing positions.
 Of the $24$ potential starting moves, the single winning move is cutting at $(2,5)$.
 Assuming optimal play where Player 2 defends as long as possible, the game length is $16$.

 I was surprised that there is a single winning move at the beginning.
 That means every other cut gives the opponent a winning position, on which he can capitalize.
+Not all moves are

 as the size increases it becomes apparent that there is no simple strategy